-- 4 Set the addressing switches on each switch box using the two micro switches marked 'Slct' on the front panel.
-The box connected directly to the Wizard IP is Box 1 and so on. down the daisy-chain line to Box 4 at the end. - 5 Connect IEC to IEC power leads between Off = switch upwards each port and the power input socket On = switch downwards of each computer that requires power Switch 1 is on the left side switching Carofully note to which nower switching.
-Calefully note to which power ports, on which boxes, each computer is connected.
+C Connect led to led power leads between each port and the power input socket Off = switch upwards On = switch downwards of each computer that requires power Switch 1 is on the left side switching.
+Carefully note to which power ports, on which boxes, each computer is connected.
 If server systems have multiple power inputs, then each input must be connected via separate ports, which can be on the same, or different boxes.